 July 10, 1972 – (Alaska) Most popular song: “Lean on Me” by Bill Withers was the top song.
 Popular movie.
 ‘Deliverance’.
 Price of gasoline: $1.59.
 Stock Market: 930.
 President in office: Richard Nixon.
 Major current event: Chess match between world champion Boris Spassky of the Soviet Union, and United States champion Bobby Fischer, in Iceland.
 Major scientific event this year: The Soviet space probe Venera 8 landed on Venus in July.
 Mariner 9 sends pictures from Mars in February.
 Apollo 16 launched in April.
 First scientific hand-held calculator on sale.

 February 26, 1979 – (Lower-48) Most popular song: Le Freak by Chic was the top song.
-Popular movie The Dear Hunter.
+Popular movie The Deer Hunter.
 Price of gasoline: $0.86.
 Stock Market: 821.
 President in office: Jimmy Carter.
 Major current event: Ayatolla Khomaini seizes power in Iran.
 Major scientific event this year: WHO certifies global eradication of smallpox.